 In another study, from the Chicago Research Center, biotin was used in combination with chromium on a group of moderately overweight diabetics, while another group took a placebo.
 At the end of one month, the researchers assessed the participant's blood with a measurement called the "atherogenic index of plasma" (AIP), which is associated with cardiovascular disease.
 The AIP was significantly improved in the biotin + chromium group vs. the placebo group.
 In other words, the folks taking biotin + chromium lowered their risk of cardiovascular disease.(5)

 Biotin and Hair Loss

-There is some preliminary evidence that biotin given orally in combination with zinc and topical clobetasol propionate (Olux, Temovate) may be helpful for alopecia areata.(6) Alopecia areata is a condition where your immune system attacks your hair follicles and causes hair loss.
+There is some evidence that biotin given orally in combination with zinc and topical clobetasol propionate (Olux, Temovate) may be helpful for alopecia areata.(6) Alopecia areata is an autoimmune condition where the immune system attacks the hair follicles, resulting in hair loss.

-However, some health professionals have reported success with biotin for restoring lost hair.
-A dosage range of 5-8 grams daily of biotin can be effective in restoring head hair growth, with no known side effects.
-Some specialty shampoos feature biotin for this reason.
+Some clinicians have reported anecdotally to us they've had some success with biotin for restoring lost hair.
+A dosage range of 5-8 grams daily is what they appear to be using, with no known side effects.

 From women who have used biotin for hair loss, we have heard comments like these: